Econ 102 - Principles of Macroeconomics » Fall 2022 » The Keynesian Model The Demand-Side Quiz

 An inflationary gap will exist when the full employment level of GDP is

-A. less than equilibrium GDP.
+A. equal to equilibrium GDP.

-C. greater than equilibrium GDP.
+D. greater than equilibrium GDP.

 Question #3